bradallenfisher/dmd-course-materials/topics/narrative.md

 # Narrative
-Story can be integral to the design process or may be the intended product.
+Story can be integral to the design process and is often times the intended product.
+Story is always built into a visual or physical object.
 The main considerations for the storytelling process are as follows:

 1. Purpose
 2. Narrative structure